 Co-Investment with Affiliates.
-In certain instances, we co-invest on a concurrent basis with other accounts managed by the Adviser and may do so with other accounts managed by certain of the Adviser's affiliates, subject to compliance with applicable exemptive relief, regulations and regulatory guidance and the Adviser's written allocation procedures.
-Exemptive relief granted by the SEC to Eagle Point Credit Management and certain of its affiliates (as well as ECC) permits us to participate in certain negotiated co-investments alongside other accounts, including ECC and EIC, managed by the Adviser, or certain of its affiliates, subject to certain conditions including (i) that a majority of our Trustees who have no financial interest in the transaction and a majority of our Trustees who are not "interested persons," as defined in the 1940 Act, of us approve the co-investment and (ii) the price, terms and conditions of the co-investment are the same for each participant.
+In certain instances, we co-invest on a concurrent basis with other accounts managed by the Adviser and its affiliates, subject to compliance with applicable exemptive relief, regulations and regulatory guidance and the Adviser's written allocation procedures.
+Exemptive relief granted by the SEC permits us to participate in certain negotiated co-investments alongside other accounts managed by the Adviser and its affiliates, subject to certain conditions including (i) that a majority of our Trustees who have no financial interest in the transaction and a majority of our Trustees who are not "interested persons," as defined in the 1940 Act, of us approve the co-investment and (ii) the price, terms and conditions of the co-investment are the same for each participant, subject to the terms of the applicable exemptive order.
 See "Conflicts of Interest - Co-Investments and Related Party Transactions."